 WHEN : When only a pizza will do (it IS one of Nottingham’s finest pizza joints).
 2-4-1 Tuesdays on pizza, gin and cocktails.

 Quirky for its menu but on this list mostly for the va va voom.
-Understated decor offsets the fabulous, if slightly bizarre, menu and you get to dine on the finest food in Nottingham.
+Understated decor offsets the fabulous, if slightly bizarre, menu and you get to dine at one of the best restaurants in Nottingham.
 Toasted hay and burnt sugar may not sound like the most appetising course but trust me – whatever the menu reads, just say yes!
 Fermented turnip, hen of the woods and blackened garlic have never tasted so good.
 This is Nottingham’s finest version of dining, the end.

 WHAT : Michelin style plates of passion and flavour that you’ll remember for a very long time.